arnobt78/Restaurant-Food-Ordering-Management-System--React-MERN-FullStack/food-ordering-frontend/README.md

 ## Happy Coding! 🎉

-Feel free to use this project repository and extend this project further!
+This is an **open-source project** - feel free to use, enhance, and extend this project further!

-If you have any questions or want to share your work, reach out via GitHub or my portfolio at [https://arnob-mahmud.vercel.app/](https://arnob-mahmud.vercel.app/).
+If you have any questions or want to share your work, reach out via GitHub or my portfolio at [https://www.arnobmahmud.com/](https://www.arnobmahmud.com/).

 **Enjoy building and learning!** 🚀

 Thank you! 😊

----